damsheer/damsheer.GitHub.io/index.md

 <img class="profile-picture" src="sherlock.jpg">
 -->

 I am currently a graduate student at the State Key Laboratory of Computer Architecture, Institute of Computing Technology, Chinese Academy of Sciences (CARCH, ICT, CAS), supervised by Prof. **Yunquan Zhang**.
 For more details, please refer to my [resume](https://www.chendi.gq/Chendi_Li_Resume.pdf){:target="_blank"}.
-If you have any question, feel free to contact me by [email](mailto:lichendi.cs@gmail.com) or [phone](tel:+86-18801011904).
+If you have any questions, feel free to contact me by [email](mailto:lichendi.cs@gmail.com).

 Expected Graduation Date: 2022 Summer